-This adjustment would also require a change in the way business cases are developed.
-They would now need to identify the risk incurred when money is spent on early-stage technology that could be fielded but may not necessarily work as planned.
-Accepting this threat upfront would shift the paradigm of risk to public money and reduce the number of instances where exceptional ideas are never converted into positive operational effect.
+Recommendation: In relevant programmes funded within the command equipment plan, a small percentage of the upfront spend should be allocated to prototype technology.
+This adjustment will require a change in the way business cases are developed, identifying upfront the risk incurred when procuring early-stage technology that may not perform as planned when fielded.
+This will mitigate the risk to public money and reduce the number of instances in which exceptional ideas are denied the opportunity to prove themselves in theatre.

-Bureaucracy
+2. Bureaucracy